-The Provost, following consultation with all continuing full time faculty in the department, appoints the Chair for a four-year term, which may be renewed for up to one additional four-year term.
+The Provost, following consultation with all continuing full time faculty in the department, appoints the Chair for a four- year term, which may be renewed for up to one additional four-year term.
 Selection criteria include: experience in leadership positions; the point in a person's career with respect to sabbaticals, research plans, etc.; placement of sabbaticals within the department; and tenure status-under normal circumstances only tenured faculty will be asked to serve as Chair of a department.
 Chairpersons serve at the pleasure of the Provost, who will evaluate the Chair's work regularly, and assist when appropriate.
 Near the end of the first four-year term the Provost, after meeting with continuing full time faculty, will determine if reappointment is mutually desirable.

 Under ordinary circumstances, the Chair is relieved of one course per year as compensation for Chair duties and responsibilities.
 In rare cases, this allowance may increase, at the discretion of the Provost.
-To receive a second course release, the Department Chair must request it in writing to the Provost by January 15.
+To be considered for a second course release, the Department Chair must submit in writing the rationale to the Provost.
 A second course release is not automatically renewed from one academic year to the next, which means the Chair must write each year he or she believes circumstances warrant a second release.
 Factors to be considered for increasing the course allowance include departmental size, sabbatical leaves, departmental searches, personnel matters, or other issues that may result in large departmental time demands placed upon the Chair.
+After initial consideration of department and program staffing needs, the decision is at the discretion of the Provost.
 If circumstances prohibit a Chair from taking a course reduction, a stipend can be negotiated.